alex-noble-1337/JobsExtended/ideas.md

 4th talent of a tree gives specialization token, that gives you 1 of 5 talents in line to vanilla skills. then on second one you can get 2nd tier of skill you picked or 1st tier. add lua inegration, more skills per class engineer gets no max on engineering skill CO - small buffs, but spanning entire sub
-Navigator - small, but combat and gun fire rate oriented XO - same as CO but smaller
+XO - same as CO but smaller
 COB - small repair oriented
 CMO - small buffs to injecting (?)